 Serious gaming is seen as a useful tool for a Holodeck, because it may provide rich visualizations, present people with clear goals during a simulation, guide them by means of rules and a storyline, provide them with the necessary context and enhance the overall attractiveness of the simulation.
-At the same time, a Holodeck, as an environment in which people are engaged in a simulation of a different reality, might serve as a tool to enhance the realism or attractiveness of serious games and provide a simulation that is more open for experimentation.
+At the same time, a Holodeck, as an environment in which people are engaged in a simulation of a different reality, might serve as a tool to enhance the realism or attractiveness of serious games.
 The possibilities for the combination of these two concepts will have to be explored in order to be able to use them effectively.
 In order to do this, the way in which a good serious game can be developed and how learning can be achieved in such a game will first have to be determined.
 Since serious gaming is a new concept at GPR that still has to prove its value, it is also useful to define ways in which the effectiveness of serious games can be determined.
 Useful measuring and observation techniques will have to be explored.
-At the same time, the concept of a Holodeck will have to be explored and documented further, determining the form or forms it may take and the purposes it may serve.
+At the same time, the concept of a Holodeck will have to be explored further, determining the form or forms it may take and the goals it may serve.